 - Then the scores will be further normalized across different sections

-For reporting purposes, Scaled Scores for each section viz., Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR), and Quantitative Ability (QA)) and Total score, along with the percentile shall be published.
+- The scaled scores obtained by this process shall be converted into percentiles for purposes of shortlisting For reporting purposes, Scaled Scores for each section viz., Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR), and Quantitative Ability (QA)) and Total score, along with the percentile shall be published

-What is Percentile Ranking?
+What is the CAT Percentile Ranking?

 A percentile rank is the percentage of scores that fall below a given score.
 For example, a 75 percentile would imply that your score is greater than or equal to 75% of the total CAT test-takers.